rawr51919/react-bot/README.md

 # Discord reaction bot

-A simple Discord reaction bot created originally for @coltonrawr#5011.
+A simple Discord reaction bot created originally for @chloerawr#5011.
+She took it over and modernized it for modern Discord in 2025.

 ## Usage

 1. `npm i`
 2. Modify `config.json`
 3. `node index.js`